Getting Back in Control of Your Life Through Perspective & Proactive Living

 “Reactive” people are those who don’t take responsibility for their own actions or lives.
 They often blame another person or situation when they get upset or raise their voices.
 They react to moods, situations and the actions of others.
-It may seem a hard pattern to break when it is been a habit for someone to behave reactively for years but with desire and persistence, it can be achieved.
+It may seem a hard pattern to break when it has been a habit for someone to behave reactively for years, but with desire and persistence, it will happen.
 It’s a choice any person can become “proactive” with practice.

 To share the story, someone close to me was telling me about their day and wanted me to know about something they had done that afternoon, wondering if the way it took place may have bothered me.
 At first, I understood to a degree the reasons why they went where they did but certain aspects of it still bothered me.
 As I thought more about it, certain things didn’t make sense to me and I became reactive instead of trying to gain more understanding.
-My reactive behavior and words caused the other person feel that I didn’t trust them and suddenly we were in a downward spiral of escalating emotion and declining feelings.
+My judgment colored my perspective.
+I allowed my reactive behavior and words to cause the other person to feel I didn’t trust them.
+Suddenly we were in a downward spiral of escalating emotion and declining feelings.

-Reacting as I did, I wasn’t focused on actual, productive understanding and neither was the other person.
+Reacting like that, I wasn’t focused on actual, productive understanding and neither was the other person.
 Instead, I was focused on my own feelings.
 I no longer wanted to understand and continued to make ridiculous assumptions as I became more upset when I felt my feelings weren’t being acknowledged.
 In such a short time, I had allowed myself to say things that were very disrespectful and deeply hurt the other person.

 During the next three days I had deep regret and was terribly upset by what had happened.
 The other person was obviously very hurt, too.
 I took that time to reflect on how I had acted and could easily see that what went wrong was that I had allowed myself to “react” to the situation instead of being “proactive”.
-If I had simply made a choice (by being proactive & responsible) to understand more of what had happened from the other person’s perspective before wanting them to understand my own perspective, I wouldn’t have been focused on my own feelings and would have gained insight into anything that had not made sense to me.
+If I had only made a choice to understand more of what had happened from the other person’s perspective before wanting them to understand my own perspective, I wouldn’t have been focused on my feelings and would have gained insight into anything that had not made sense to me.
 That was well within my circle of influence or control.

-Though I’m usually pretty good at being proactive, I obviously haven’t completely perfected proactive living and this situation was a very powerful lesson to me in just how harmful and destructive it is to be reactive.
+Though I’m usually pretty good at being proactive, I hadn’t always practiced it, and this situation was a very powerful lesson to me in just how harmful and destructive it is to be reactive.
 A simple choice to be proactive would have prevented days of upset, hurt, confusion and the damaged trust in my relationship with the other person.

 Putting it to work for you

 If we practice and make a habit of identifying what is truly within our circle of influence and then are proactive in our choices, it empowers us as individuals, bringing peace and comfort more & more as we focus on what is truly within our control.
-At first it may seem like there really isn’t a lot within our control but by practicing a proactive approach we realize that our circle of influence continues to expend.
+At first, it may seem like there isn’t a lot within our control but by practicing a proactive approach, we realize that our circle of influence continues to expend.